kelvindoe22/ActixJoke/README.md

 # BAD JOKES API

 I rewrote the badjoke API in Rust with Actix web.
-Nearly complete and is 10x faster than the Flask
+Nearly complete and it is 10x faster than the Flask

 # TERA